andrewmcdan/Survival-Guide/book/part-03-signaling-and-communications/02-visual-signals.md

 Large, high‑contrast letters or symbols laid on the ground.

 - Materials: Bright tarps, space blankets (dull side up to avoid glare), clothing, foam pads, rocks contrasting with soil/snow.
 - Scale: Each stroke ≥ 6–10 m long and 1–3 m wide; wider in open terrain.
-Keep area around symbols clear for contrast.
+Keep a 2–5 m “halo” of cleared area around the symbol for maximum contrast.
 - Placement: Open areas near handrails (shorelines, ridge clearings, river bends, meadows).
 Avoid under canopy where aerial visibility is blocked.

 💡 Tip: Bright signal panels (e.g., VS‑17 style) and high‑vis tarps are excellent day markers.
 On water, dye markers or brightly colored fabric spread on the surface can improve contrast.